High Protein Foods – Essential To Good Health

 - Soy beans – 68 Grams, 1 cup

 - Split peas – 48 Grams, 1 cup

-Note: Some individuals that are on a gluten free diet may have allergic reaction when eating soy.
+Note: Individuals that are on a gluten free diet may have allergic reaction when eating soy.
 Just eliminate it from the high protein diet list for that individual.